-Figure E shows the hydrographs of key well Wilmington1_3 and well Lawndale1_4.
+Figure E shows the hydrographs of key well Wilmington1\3 and well Lawndale1\4.
 These two wells represent the general conditions of the water levels in the West Coast Basin.
 In 1955, the control of groundwater extractions in the West Coast Basin resulted in stabilizing and reversal of the declining water levels in the center of the basin whereas at the eastern end near the Dominguez Gap Barrier water levels continued to decline until about 1971, when a recovery began due mostly to the startup of the Dominguez Gap Barrier Project.

-At the end of the previous WY 2017/18, water levels in well Lawndale1_4 were at an elevation of 4.19 ft below msl and were 5.0 feet higher than the previous year.
-Water levels in well Wilmington1_3 were at an elevation of 29.37 ft below msl and were 11.8 feet higher than the previous year.
-Over the entire West Coast Basin during the previous WY, the average water level change was a rise of 3.4 feet.
+At the end of the previous WY 2018/19, water levels in well Lawndale1\4 were at an elevation of 2.08 ft below msl and were 2.11 feet higher than the previous year.
+Water levels in well Wilmington1\3 were at an elevation of -35.06 ft below msl and were 5.69 feet lower than the previous year.
+Overall, groundwater elevations increased slightly within the West Coast Basin.
+The average water level change based on WRD's GIS analysis was a 0.4 foot increase over the WY.